DrMikeG/WiiBuzz/README.md

 https://youtu.be/9QZkCQSHnko

-There was a whisper at work that we might need to aquire a quiz system, and my name had been dropped by a few people as it being possible to build one.
+There was a whisper at work that we might need to acquire a quiz system, and my name had been dropped by a few people as it being possible to build one.
-I started thinking about hackng wii remotes connected to a raspberry pi to setup a lock out buzzer system.
+I started thinking about hacking wii remotes connected to a raspberry pi to setup a lock out buzzer system.

-In my ramblng research I came up with two other projects.
+In my rambling research I came up with two other projects.
 This is the first, which no longer has anything to do with Wii or buzzing.

 Instead, I'm using some ESP8266 (which are new to me) to put a broken LED torch onto the wireless, to act as a visual signal, sent from the house to my workshop.